Data Protection Declaration

 F) Right of refusal

-You have the right to refuse at any time the processing of your personal data for purposes stated in article 6 paragraph 1 e) or f) GDPR for reasons arising from your personal situation; this also applies to profiling based on these provisions.
+You have the right to refuse at any time the processing of your personal data for purposes stated in art.
+6 para.
+1 lit. e or f GDPR for reasons arising from your personal situation; this also applies to profiling based on these provisions.
 We will no longer process the personal data unless we can demonstrate compelling legitimate grounds for such processing that override your interests, rights and freedoms or if the processing serves the assertion, exercise or protection of legal claims.

 If we process the personal data for the purpose of direct advertisement, you have the right to enter an objection at any time against the processing of such data for the purposes of such advertisement; this also applies to profiling, if it is in connection to such direct advertising.

-You have the right to refuse at any time the processing of your personal data for scientific or historical research purposes or for statistical purposes in terms of article 89 paragraph 1 GDPR for reasons arising from your personal situation, unless such processing is necessary to fulfil a task that is in the public interest.
+You have the right to refuse at any time the processing of your personal data for scientific or historical research purposes or for statistical purposes in terms of art.
+89 para.
+1 GDPR for reasons arising from your personal situation, unless such processing is necessary to fulfil a task that is in the public interest.

 G) Automated decisions including profiling